samer-alhalabi/samer-alhalabi/README.md

 - :computer: I love programming, statisitcs, and anything data-related.
 I also :heart: good coffee :coffee:, cooking :cook:, and reading books :book:.
-- ⚡ I’m addicted to learning and growing everyday on both personal and career levels
+- ⚡ I’m addicted to learning and growing everyday on both personal and professional levels
 - 💬 Ask me about anything, I am happy to help

 #### Languages and Tools: